All the brouhaha about dropping biscuit sales point to one thing. And ONE thing only. We need to eat more biscuits.

 Let the numbers speak for your customer

 Part of listening to consumers is also to benchmark, analyse and segment the market.
-In our era of “micro-markets“, to gain dominance, there is no way but to dig deep into the performance of your products and wants of consumers.
+In our era of “micro-markets“, to gain dominance, there is no way but to dig deep into the performance of your products and the wants of consumers.

 In depressed markets, it takes the speed of action to buck the trend of falling sales.
 Your analytics data can inform these decisions.